 Library management systems (LMS), also known as integrated library systems, are used by libraries to inventory collections and manage user records.
-The LMS stores personal information collected from patrons for a variety of reasons and maintains records of what items patrons borrow, the holds they place, and fines or fees they may incur.
+The LMS stores personal information collected from users for a variety of reasons and maintains records of what items users borrow, the holds they place, and fines or fees they may incur.
 In addition, the LMS may share data with or provides services to other systems employed by the library, for example to provide authentication for online resources.

 Libraries must work to ensure that their procedures and practices for managing the LMS reflect library ethics, policies, and legal obligations concerning user privacy and confidentiality.
 Agreements between libraries and vendors should specify that libraries retain ownership of all data; that the vendor agrees to observe the library’s privacy, data retention, and security policies; and that the vendor agrees to bind any third parties it uses in delivering services to these policies as well.

-These guidelines are issued by ALA to provide libraries using LMS with information about appropriate data management and security practices in respect to library patrons’ personally identifiable information and data about their reading habits and use of library resources.
+These guidelines are issued by ALA to provide libraries using LMS with information about appropriate data management and security practices in respect to library users’ personally identifiable information and data about their reading habits and use of library resources.

 Why Privacy Is Important